 - Lock the cursor and align it with the crosshair if the crosshair is marked on the image.

 - Select a ROI that encompasses the radiation field.
-This input is mandatory when applying the FFF AERB protocol.
+This input is mandatory when applying the Constancy or FFF AERB protocols.

-- Click on Calculate.
-Results will show after few seconds.
+- Click Calculate.
+The results will show after a few seconds:

 - Coordinates of the center of the radiation field.